-7 holiday survival tips for parents of special needs kids
+7 holiday survival tips for parents of kids with behavior challenges

 Be sure to offer kids an out during hectic holidays.

 This season brings a mixture of family joy and stress for everyone.
 But when you have a child with special needs, especially behavioral difficulties, the holidays can quickly become overwhelming for even the most capable parent.
 In my 12 years as a counselor at the Overlake Specialty School in Bellevue, I have seen that hardship during the holidays is all too common.

 Communicating the reality of parenting a child with special needs takes time and patience — two things that are often in short supply during the holiday season.
 Large family gatherings are often planned without consideration for a child’s emotional or behavioral issues.
 These gatherings can disrupt daily patterns; can involve a lot of socializing, loud conversations and divided attentions; and are generally overwhelming — even for adults.

 Behaviorally challenged children often find the holiday season anxiety provoking and might choose to avoid or disrupt gatherings in socially inappropriate ways.
 When such problems occur, extended family can be quick to offer advice, make snap judgments or step in to help in ways that are less than helpful.
 Extended family may mean well, but they might not be familiar with how you parent a child with autism, anxiety, depression or oppositional behaviors.
 And with everything else going on, it is unlikely that a parent will have time to explain.